turingschool/curriculum/source/projects/night_writer.markdown

 ### Character Support

-Use just the [lowercase letters a-z here from the American Foundation for the Blind](http://braillebug.afb.org/braille_print.asp) for your project.
+Use the [lowercase letters a-z here from the American Foundation for the Blind](http://braillebug.afb.org/braille_print.asp) for your project.

+We also need to support capitalization.
+In Braille, capitalization comes from a shift character.
+You'll find that character at the end of the fourth row of the previous graphic.
+When that character appears, the next character (and only the next character) is a capital.
+So `e` comes out as one 2x3 set of Braille points, but `E` is 4x3: the shift character followed by the normal `e`.
+Consider how this will affect your line length restrictions.

 ## Development Phases